-The true culprit that gives a woman a bulky appearance is excess body fat.
+The true culprit that gives a woman (or anyone!) a bulky appearance is excess body fat.
 Period.

 I can deadlift 330 pounds, perform weighted chin-ups, parallel bar dips, and squat 1.5 times my body weight.
-I’ve been called “big ‘n bulky” only once, as explained in the video.
 All of my female clients participate and perform progressive weight lifting (though I always use exercises that are appropriate for each woman and that she prefers), and no one in my 10 years of personal training ever complained of getting “bulky”.

-Many women are hesitant to lift heavy weights at first because of this prevalent myth, but after a few weeks, they love the physical AND mental results they achieve.
-Bottom line — progressive strength training helps women build the body they truly want.
+Many women are hesitant to lift heavy weights at first because of this prevalent myth, but after a few weeks, they love the physical AND mental results they achieve, along with the other phenomenal strength training benefits.
+Bottom line – progressive strength training helps women build the body they truly want.
 It also helps increase self-confidence, which is an incredible bonus.

-Myth #2 Weight Lifting is Not the Best Way to Lose Fat & Get That “Toned” Look
+Myth #2 Weight Lifting Isn’t the Best Way to Lose Fat & Get That “Toned” Look

 If a woman’s primary goal is to lose body fat and slim down, she just needs to do cardio, right?